-IFG provides financial planning and registered investment advisory services embracing fiduciary status.
 IFG clients work directly with founding principal Jim Lorenzen, a CERTIFIED FINANCIAL PLANNER®, who is also an ACCREDITED INVESTMENT FIDUCIARY®.
+You can learn more about Jim here.

-IFG serves private clients since 1991 with retirement and investment management consulting services designed to achieve long-term goals.
-If you have $500,000 or more to invest and are seeking qualified, independent and objective advice, arrange your introductory call today!
+If you have $500,000 or more to invest and are seeking qualified, independent and objective comprehensive planning and advice, arrange your introductory call today!

 CERTIFIED FINANCIAL PLANNERS® can save clients a more than a few headaches when it comes to personal retirement planning.